Parent Organizations and Traditions

 The authority of this Committee will encompass working with the Principal to perform the following functions:

-Develop, with input from the Principal, an operating and capital budgeting process, including one, two, three, and four and five-year budget outlooks.
+Develop, with input from the President, an operating and capital budgeting process, including one, two, three, and four and five-year budget outlooks.

-Develop, recommend and submit Annual Operating and Capital Budgets for submission to the SAC, Pastor, Principal, and Parish Finance Council.
+Develop, recommend and submit Annual Operating and Capital Budgets for submission to the SAC, Pastor, President, and Parish Finance Council.

 Establish tuition and fees, payment terms, enrollment contract terms, tuition insurance requirements, contribution requirements to the Church and the Capital Campaign, and financial aid criteria for submission to the School Advisory Council and Pastor.